Streptomyces sp. 'myrophorea'

-Streptomyces sp. myrophorea, isolate McG1 is a species of Streptomyces, that originates from a (ethnopharmacology) folk cure in the townland of Toneel North in Boho, County Fermanagh.
+Streptomyces sp. 'myrophorea', isolate McG1 is a species of Streptomyces, that originates from a folk cure (ethnopharmacology) in the townland of Toneel North in Boho, County Fermanagh.
 This area was previously occupied by the Druids (~1500 years ago) and before this neolithic people (~ 3,700 years ago) who engraved the nearby Reyfad stones.
-Streptomyces sp. myrophorea is inhibitory to many species of ESKAPE pathogens, can grow at high pH (10.5) and can tolerate relatively high levels of radioactivity.
+Streptomyces sp. 'myrophorea' is inhibitory to many species of ESKAPE pathogens, can grow at high pH (10.5) and can tolerate relatively high levels of radioactivity.

 Physiology and morphology

-Streptomyces sp. myrophorea isolate McG1 has light green to white spores and hyphae when cultivated on SFM agar.
+Streptomyces sp. 'myrophorea' isolate McG1 has light green to white spores and hyphae when cultivated on SFM agar.